NASA-Openscapes/2021-Cloud-Hackathon/clinic/notebooks.md

     ![](img/git-add-commit.png)

-6. As seen in the image above, `git` is suggesting you to push the change that you just committed to the remote server at github.com (so that your collaborators can also see what changes you made).
+6. As seen in the image above, `git` is suggesting to push the change that you just committed to the remote server at github.com (so that your collaborators can also see what changes you made).

     **Note: DO NOT** execute `push` yet.
 Before we push to github.com, let's configure `git` further and store our github.com credentials to avoid entering the credentials every time we invoke `git push`.
 For doing so, we need to create a **token** on github.com to be used in place of your github.com password.